The history of the camera obscura

-A clear description of the formation of images by a small hole in a darkened room is contained in the manuscripts of Leonardo da Vinci in the fifteenth century and by the mid-sixteenth century, lenses had begun to be used to increase the brightness and sharpness of the image.
+A clear description of the formation of images by a small hole in a darkened room is contained in the manuscripts of Leonardo da Vinci in the 15th century.
+By the mid-16th century, lenses had begun to be used to increase the brightness and sharpness of the image.

 Camera Obscuras today

 Camera obscuras were at their most popular during the 19th century.
 Today, only a few survive.
 As well as original Victorian examples, however, there are some modern camera obscura.
 For example, in 1990 the Department of the Environment sponsored the building of a camera obscura for the Gateshead Garden Festival.
 When the festival closed, the camera obscura was bought by Hove Borough Council and installed as a visitor attraction at Foredown Tower Countryside Centre.

 The following is a list of British camera obscuras.
 Please note that some of them are not in working order and not all of them are open to the public.